 The third great denial concerns our mortality.
 I don’t think this should be as big an issue for us as it is, honestly.
 Death is without doubt awful but no more awful than many fates we suffer while alive.
 I don’t understand why people fear non-existence when non-existence precludes the possibilities of both awareness and suffering.
-I read about people terrorizing themselves with ideas of endless and eternal black voids, and stuff like that, but these fears are borne of ignorance of the fact that without a functioning brain we’re not perceiving anything – not even a void.
+I sometimes read about people terrorizing themselves with ideas of endless and eternal black voids, and stuff like that, but these fears are borne of ignorance of the fact that without a functioning brain we’re not perceiving anything – not even a void.
+In death we truly cease to exist.
 And since this final state is final, and non-existence cannot suffer, what is there to fear but the pain of dying itself?

 When we reject these things we do it for the emotions we induce at the thought.
 Our choice of emotions in any given situation is governed by the beliefs and expectations we’ve internalized and turned into our held moral values.
 The deficiency becomes clear, as does its solution.
 We must expend the cognitive effort to choose to value self honesty more appropriately so that we don’t feel it is reasonable to entertain such dishonest ideas as the denials I’ve described here.
 While nobody tells us we are free to examine and alter and even completely rewrite our own expectations and values according to any criteria we want – we certainly can – and these pages in part document my process of discovering these aspects of myself.